Elastifile/gcp-automation/README.md

 - SETUP_COMPLETE = true or false
 - ILM = true or false
 - AsyncDR = true or false
+- LB_VIP = IP Address outside the subnet or auto - for elastifile LB only
+- DATA_CONTAINER = data container name
+- EMS_ONLY = true or false
+- KMS_KEY = the encrypted customer managed keys for the ems boot disk

 3. Run 'terraform init' then 'terraform apply'